REFINE BY

 You can even preschedule the opening and closing of these window covers, after integrating them into your existing smart home automation system.

-Vertical Blinds as the Best Window Treatment for French Doors
+6. Vertical Blinds – Best Blinds for French Doors

 Vertical blinds are one of the best window treatments for French doors.
 As French doors are installed in pairs, they need to be closed and opened sideways.